-Our Policy Team tracks legislative and regulatory activity on solar, grid modernization, energy storage and electric vehicles across the country in its 50 States quarterly reports.
+Our Policy Team tracks legislative and regulatory activity on solar, grid modernization, energy storage and electric vehicles and decarbonization across the country in its 50 States quarterly reports.
 The reports keep industry stakeholders informed of policy and regulatory changes in the clean energy sector.

 We organize our work around these six areas: